MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/activity-privacy.md

 1. In the **Show private activities** dialog, select **OK** to confirm that you understand that the action is being audited.
 Once confirmed, the private activities are shown in the activity log and the action is recorded in the governance log.

+> [!TIP]
+> When you export activities with the **Show private activities** option selected, the activities inside the export are still private, and no activity details are exposed.
+>

 [!INCLUDE [Open support ticket](includes/support.md)]